hackdaymanifesto/site/index.markdown

 you are.
 Check licensing rules with the venue, including where and when alcohol can be served and consumed and what time you need to stop serving.
 If you have underage attendees, make sure they're not served alcohol.
-Penalties for failing to do this could range from a fine to imprisonment for the person providing alcohol and loss of license for the venue.
+Penalties for failing to do this could range from a fine to imprisonment for the person providing alcohol and loss of licence for the venue.

 ## APIs / Datasets